ndstephens/linux-and-the-cli/12_Exit-Codes-and-Process-Operators/README.md

 ### `&&`

 - Runs from left to right.
-- Will only run the next command if the previous one succeeded.
+- Will continue to run only if the previous command succeeds.
 - Will bail if any command along the way fails.
 - Successful sequence: